Space policy and the Remote Sensing Space Systems Act (RSSSA)

 After consultation with industry, academia, and other governmental departments, GAC has created the RSSSA Operating Licence Application Guide.
 This document will guide an applicant in submitting a complete application for a RSSSA Operating Licence.

-The Act requires an independent review of the RSSSA every five years.
-On April 5, 2017, the Minister of Foreign Affairs tabled in Parliament the second independent report of the RSSSA.
+The Act requires an independent review of the RSSSA every five (5) years.

-To obtain a copy of the first or second independent report of the RSSSA, please email RSSSA-LSTS@international.gc.ca.
+To obtain a copy of the 2012 or 2017 independent report of the RSSSA, please email RSSSA-LSTS@international.gc.ca.

 RSSSA Ad-Hoc Review Advisory Committee